 *Success Sketch by Comedian Demetri Martin.

-We think we're doing something wrong when we make mistakes, are overwhelmed or have feelings of doubt.
+We think we're doing something wrong when we make mistakes, when we're overwhelmed or when we doubt ourselves.
 But in truth, all of those 'messy things' play a part in almost everyone's journey to success.
 And going through the 'messiness' of mistakes, and even failure, can serve to sharpen thinking, build greater awareness and clarify direction for a even better outcome.
 IF we let it!

 I'm a fan of mysteries.
 One of the key characters in mystery writer Robert Crais' books is: Joe Pike.

 Pike is a stoic hero and former Marine with a difficult past.
-Past personal pain in Pike's life almost always comes up during his investigator 'adventures'.
+Past personal pain in Pike's life always comes up during his investigator adventures.

-He uses the red tattoos on his huge-mongous shoulders to remind himself to look ahead and move forward.
+He uses the red tattoos on his huge-humongous shoulders to remind himself to look ahead and move forward.

-Ways to let past mistakes or problems go so you can boldly move forward, include:
+Ways to let past mistakes or problems live in the past, so that you can boldly move forward, include:

-Internalizing this Mantra can help you take some of the stress and urgency out of the equation, which then helps you move forward with more clarity and determination.
+Internalizing these ideas can help you take some of the stress and urgency out of the equation, which then helps you move forward with more clarity and determination.
 (I first heard this idea of 'never being done' from one of my favorite Teacher's at Abraham-Hicks Publications.)

 How did these famous people move forward from set-backs and struggles?